 • If you live outside the UK, you can send completed paper forms to: HM Revenue and Customs, Benton Park View, Newcastle Upon Tyne, NE98 1ZZ, United Kingdom

-Fill out your tax return by detailing your income; including employment, self-employment, rental incomes, and any investments.
-Additionally, report expenses and tax reliefs you’re claiming.
-Ensure all information is accurate to avoid potential penalties.
+Fill out your tax return by detailing all your income; whether it's from employment, self-employment, rental income or any investments.
+You should also report any expenses and tax reliefs you are claiming.

-Submit your form by the 31st January deadline following the end of the tax year.
-If you owe tax, make sure to pay by the deadline to avoid interest and penalties.
+You must then submit your Self Assessment tax return by the 31st January Deadline following the end of the tax year.
+If you owe tax, you must pay by the deadline to avoid any interest charges or penalties.

 The tax year in the UK runs from 6th April to 5th April the following year.
-Here are crucial deadlines:
+These are the deadlines:

-• 5th October: Register for Self-Assessment if filing for the first time.
+• 5th October - Deadline for registering for Self Assessment if filing for the first time

-Moreover, remember to pay any tax owed by midnight on 31st January.
-You can make payments via bank transfer, direct debit, or at a local bank branch using a paying-in slip from HMRC.
+You must pay any tax owed by midnight on 31st January.
+You can make payments via bank transfer, direct debit or at a local bank branch using a paying-in slip from HMRC.

-Payments on Account: For those who make advance payments, remember the second payment deadline on 31st July.
-HMRC bases these payments on your previous year’s bill and splits them into two instalments.
+Payments on Account are for those who make advance payments towards their tax bill.
+HMRC bases these payments on your previous year's bill and splits them into two instalments.
+Remember, the Second Payment on Account deadline is 31st July.

 Penalties for Late Submission

-Failing to meet the deadlines can result in substantial penalties:
+Failing to meet the deadlines can result in the following penalties:

 Contact Us